 Each tour will be led by 2 trained volunteers who will take a group of up to 10 people on at least two different places on site to talk about aspects of the conservation work such as brickwork and masonry, roofing, timber and joinery, paint finishes, glazing etc.

-Note this event involves climbing on the external enclosed scaffold at considerable height on a busy building site.
+Note this event involves climbing on the external enclosed scaffold at a considerable height on a busy building site.
 All participants must wear suitable footwear and clothing.

 As the Pagoda is inside Kew Gardens, you’ll be escorted from the Lion Gate Entrance to the Pagoda and back out again.